How long should a student stay with the same teacher? That’s a question quite often asked.

-She has achieved a fluent advanced English level – which does not preclude mistakes.
+She has achieved a fluent advanced English level – which does not eliminate mistakes.
 She still confuses he/she and his/her/your.
-Sometimes, tenses are a nightmare, but she feels perfectly capable of carrying on a meeting or phone conference.
+Sometimes, tenses are a nightmare, but she feels perfectly capable of carrying on a meeting or phone conference, or making a presentation.

 Now, am I taking advantage of a situation and should tell her to terminate her classes? or is she still benefiting from those classes?